Republicans acquitted Trump again, but this time is different - KVIA

 Trump played the victim, as usual, in his statement after the vote, claiming the impeachment trial was “yet another phase of the greatest witch hunt in the history of our Country” and that “no president has ever gone through anything like it.”

+“It’s not easy to go against your party and the base of your party and the former President … it’s hard to do the right thing sometimes,” he told CNN’s Jake Tapper on “State of the Union.”

+“I think the final chapter of Donald Trump and where the Republican Party goes hasn’t been written yet, and I think we’re going to have a real battle for the soul of the Republican Party over the next couple of years,” Hogan said.

-But Senate Minority Leader Mitch McConnell — clearly looking to somehow wrest his party from Trump’s control despite the fact that polls show Trump still enjoys the support of a majority of Republicans — essentially affirmed the House impeachment managers’ case in a remarkable speech Saturday that was panned as the epitome of hypocrisy given that the Kentucky Republican had just voted to acquit Trump.
+Senate Minority Leader Mitch McConnell — clearly looking to somehow wrest his party from Trump’s control despite the fact that polls show Trump still enjoys the support of a majority of Republicans — essentially affirmed the House impeachment managers’ case Saturday in a remarkable speech that was panned by Democrats as the epitome of hypocrisy given that the Kentucky Republican had just voted to acquit Trump.

 Signaling the tonal shift occurring in some corners of the Republican Party, McConnell said Trump could face criminal prosecution for the events surrounding January 6 and stated that he was “practically and morally responsible” for provoking the violence.
 (He claimed the Senate was “not invited to act as the nation’s overarching moral tribunal.”)

-Note: This story has been updated with comments from Maryland Gov. Larry Hogan on “State of the Union.”